liuyuxuan3060/FreeLighting/README.md

 You will get a better result when the uploaded image is uniform white lighting.
 All the images listed in the repository have been generated using an AI image generation model.

 ## Text-guided Relighting
+The left column displays original images, and the right column displays relighted images.

 <img src=demos/text-guided/1.webp />
 <img src=demos/text-guided/2.webp />
 <img src=demos/text-guided/3.webp />
 <img src=demos/text-guided/4.webp />

 ## Image-guided Relighting
+The first column displays original images, the second column displays reference images, and the third column displays relighted images.

 <img src=demos/image-guided/2.jpg />
 <img src=demos/image-guided/3.jpg />
 <img src=demos/image-guided/4.jpg />